mimiMonads/vixeny/ReadMe.md

 );
 ```

-## Add parameters, a query, a status, or a header!
+## Add parameters, a query, a status, or a header

 ```typescript

 // the router auto-detect if you are using (parameters,  queries, or Request ) unless you send the arguments out of the scope
 // r: (arguments) => outOfScope(arguments),
 // you can add or remove them with "add", "delete"